This episode is titled, Taking It Further.

 A tragic event happened among the Anabaptists in the mid-1530’s that’s another frequent historical trait.
 The very thing the Lutherans feared, happened.

 The bishop of the region massed his troops to besiege the city and the Anabaptists uncharacteristically defended themselves.
 During the siege, the more extreme leaders gained control of the city.
 Then in the Summer of 1534 Jan of Leiden, seized control and declared himself sole ruler.
 He claimed to receive revelations from God for the city’s victory.
-He instituted the OT practice of polygamy & took the title “King David.”
+He instituted the OT practice of polygamy and took the title “King David.”

 With his harem “King David” lived in splendor, but was able to maintain morale in the city in spite of massive hunger due to the siege.
 He kept the bishop’s army at bay until the end of June, 1535.
-The fall of the city brought an end to his & the Anabaptist’s rule.
+The fall of the city brought an end to his and the Anabaptist’s rule.
 But for centuries after, many Europeans equated the word “Anabaptist” with the debacle of the Munster Rebellion.
 It stood for wild-eyed, religious fanaticism.

 Munster was to the Anabaptists what the televangelist scandals of the 80’s were to Evangelicalism; a serious black eye, that in no way reflected their real beliefs.
 In the aftermath of Munster, the dispirited Anabaptists of Western Germany were encouraged by the work of Menno Simons.
 A former priest, Menno visited the scattered Anabaptist groups of northern Europe, inspiring them with his preaching.
 He was unswerving in commanding pacifism.
 His name in time came to stand for the Mennonite repudiation of violence.